rga78/GetData_Project/CodeBook.md

 these signals.
 The estimated values were then averaged across each activity ("WALKING", "WALKING_UPSTAIRS") for each subject (id=1:30), to produce this dataset ([tidy-activity-avgs.txt](tidy-activity-avgs.txt)).

+Both the acceleration measurements (Acc) and the angular velocities measured by the gyroscope (Gyro) are normalized between [-1,1].
+The original units for the acceleration measurements (Acc) are standard gravity units 'g'.
+The original units for the angular velocity measurements are radians/second.

 The following is a list of each signal pattern.  '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions (there is 1 column in the dataset for each axial).
 For each signal pattern there exists a column for its estimated mean (-mean) and standard deviation (-std).

-The acceleration measurements (Acc) are in standard gravity units 'g'.
-The angular velocity measured by the gyroscope (Gyro) is in units radians/second.

-* tBodyAcc-XYZ
+* tBodyAcc-XYZ              body acceleration measurements along XYZ axials
-* tGravityAcc-XYZ
+* tGravityAcc-XYZ           gravity acceleration measurements along XYZ axials
-* tBodyAccJerk-XYZ
+* tBodyAccJerk-XYZ          acceleration "jerk" signal along XYZ axials
-* tBodyGyro-XYZ
+* tBodyGyro-XYZ             gyroscope measurements along XYZ axials
-* tBodyGyroJerk-XYZ
+* tBodyGyroJerk-XYZ         gyroscope "jerk" signal along XYZ axials
-* tBodyAccMag
-* tGravityAccMag
-* tBodyAccJerkMag
+* tBodyAccMag               magnitude of body acceleration measurements (Euclidean norm of XYZ vectors)
+* tGravityAccMag            magnitude of gravity acceleration measurements (Euclidean norm of XYZ vectors)
+* tBodyAccJerkMag           magnitude of acceleration "jerk" measurements (Euclidean norm of XYZ vectors)
-* tBodyGyroMag
+* tBodyGyroMag              magnitude of gyroscope measurements (Euclidean norm of XYZ vectors)
-* tBodyGyroJerkMag
+* tBodyGyroJerkMag          magnitude of gyroscope "jerk" measurements (Euclidean norm of XYZ vectors)
-* fBodyAcc-XYZ
+* fBodyAcc-XYZ              FFT of tBodyAcc-XYZ
-* fBodyAccJerk-XYZ
+* fBodyAccJerk-XYZ          FFT of tBodyAccJerk-XYZ
-* fBodyGyro-XYZ
+* fBodyGyro-XYZ             FFT of tBodyGyro-XYZ
-* fBodyAccMag
+* fBodyAccMag               FFT of tBodyAccMag
-* fBodyAccJerkMag
+* fBodyAccJerkMag           FFT of tBodyAccJerkMag
-* fBodyGyroMag
+* fBodyGyroMag              FFT of tBodyGyroMag
-* fBodyGyroJerkMag
+* fBodyGyroJerkMag          FFT of tBodyGyroJerkMag

 ###Full Column List

-1. subject
+1. subject                  ID - 1:30
-1. activity
+1. activity                 WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING
 1. tBodyAcc-mean()-X
 1. tBodyAcc-mean()-Y
 1. tBodyAcc-mean()-Z